Home Compare BF-B vs DGE.L

 Brown-Forman vs Diageo: Which Stock Looks Stronger in 2026?

-Brown-Forman holds the cleaner structural position, with the lead spread across growth and valuation.
+The structural profiles are close, with Diageo carrying a narrow edge on stability.
+Brown-Forman still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON